Reign’s Megan Rapinoe called up to U.S. Women’s National Team

 Rapinoe returns to the roster after being called up for the September and November friendlies.
 The midfielder is coming off a 2016 NWSL season with Reign FC in which she appeared in five matches, scoring one goal and tallying one assist.

-The roster is topped by Carli Lloyd, a world player of the year candidate; midfielders Megan Rapinoe, Tobin Heath and Morgan Brian; forwards Crystal Dunn and Lynn Williams, the last two MVPs in the National Women’s Soccer League; and defenders Julie Johnston and Becky Sauerbrunn.
+The roster is topped by Carli Lloyd, a world player of the year candidate; midfielders Rapinoe, Tobin Heath and Morgan Brian; forwards Crystal Dunn and Lynn Williams, the last two MVPs in the National Women’s Soccer League; and defenders Julie Johnston and Becky Sauerbrunn.

 Forward Amy Rodriguez, a World Cup champion who missed last year while on maternity leave, was also recalled along with Christen Press and Samantha Mewis.
 Missing is forward Mallory Pugh and defender Meghan Klingenberg, who are both nursing injuries.